 After the tour, you will return to our capital, George Town, where (depending on your time constraints and ship schedule) you will be able to shop, visit one of the many rum cake stores, or wander through the historic Heroes Square area where you will see the Legislative Assembly, original Town Hall, Town Clock, Courts Building, and Library.

 Special Offer!!
-Save $10 Per Adult when you mention this offer! (regular price is US$99/person for ages 12 and over; US$79.00/person for ages 4-11; children under age 4 go free and you provide their lunch).
+Save $10 Per Adult when you mention this offer! (regular price is US$125/person and you provide their lunch).

 The tour lasts approximately 5.5 hours, and has an 8:15 AM departure, returning at 1:45 PM.
 Read the description of each stop below!